Head and Torso of a King

 On View: Egypt Reborn: Art for Eternity, Old Kingdom to 18th Dynasty, Egyptian Galleries, 3rd Floor

-This fragment depicts a king in the pleated linen nemes (royal headcloth) and the uraeus-cobra worn only by royalty.
+This fragment depicts a king in the pleated linen nemes-headcloth and the uraeus-cobra worn only by royalty.
 The complete statue probably showed him standing and wearing a short kilt.
-The well-modeled torso and round, youthful face are characteristic of royal statuary from Dynasty 5.
+The well-modeled torso and round, youthful face are characteristic of royal statuary from the Fifth Dynasty.
 This figure most closely resembles statues of King Niuserre, who may be represented here.

 ca. 2455-2425 B.C.E.

 13 3/8 x 6 3/8 x 5 9/16 in.
 (34 x 16.2 x 14.1 cm) (show scale)